IWEU/CreateBlog_cnlynn/README.md

 # CreateBlog_cnlynn
-Try create static a blog in github.Blog address：cnlynn.com
+Try to create a static blog in github.Blog address：cnlynn.com